 “Drivers, Start Your Engines”

-When those famous words are broadcast to millions of race fans on Memorial Day, it signals the start of the annual Indy 500® race.
+When those famous words are broadcast to millions of race fans, it signals the start of the annual Indy 500® race.
 Each of the sleek cars competing to be the first to cross over the famed “Yard of Bricks” will need to thunder around that famous oval 200 times at speeds of up to 240 mph.
 To do that will take an incredible amount of skill, stamina, teamwork, guts… and fuel.

 That’s right, fuel, or to be more precise, E85.
 More on what that is in a minute.
 For now, remember this: the fuel used in these racing beauties is just as important as horsepower and performance.1